Energy

 Our expertise

-- Drafting and assistance with the negotiation of Corporate Power Purchase Agreements for various key accounts, on greenfield or brownfield assets, in single or multi-buyer contracts on wind and photovoltaic assets;
+- Drafting and assisting in negotiating corporate power purchase agreements for various key accounts, greenfield or brownfield assets, under single or multiple purchaser agreements for wind farm and photovoltaic assets.

 Our work